 Volunteer Requirements, Opportunities, Reporting

-- The hours must be recorded using the Track It Forward hour reporting system as set up for you by Aiken County Consumer Horticulture Extension Agent, Vicky Bertagnolli.
-Contact Vicky (firstname.lastname@example.org) to get your account.
+- The hours must be recorded using the Clemson online Master Gardener Activity time reporting system as set up for you by Aiken County Consumer Horticulture Extension Agent, Vicky Bertagnolli.
+[Contact Vicky (email@example.com) to get your account]

-- Twenty of these 40 hours of educational service must be volunteer hours in the Master Gardener Office or with MAMG or with an RAMG team.
-For additional details, contact the Intern Mentor, Kathryn Darwin.
+- Ten of these 40 hours of educational service must be volunteer hours in the Master Gardener Office and at least 4 hours of AAMG and least 1 hour RAMG team visit + report.

-- The remaining 20 hours can be any educational service (including the three just mentioned).
+- The remaining hours can be any educational service (including the three just mentioned) completing the required 40 hours of educational service to become an SC Certified Master Gardener.

-- All hours must be recorded in your Track It Forward account (as noted above).
+- All hours must be recorded in your Clemson "My Activities" Master Gardener time reporting account (as noted above).

 - Annual Plant Sale: Each April the Master Gardeners hold a member-based plant sale (currently indoors at Trinity United Methodist Church in the Fellowship Hall where we hold our Monday Afternoon Lecture Series).
 We offer all types of garden plants including shrubs, annuals, perennials, herbs and garden accessories at very low prices.
 Proceeds from this sale go to our general fund and help to support our program activities such as the Grants and Scholarship programs as well as other community service activities AMGA provides to Aiken County.